wmgeolab/gbDocs/docs/docs/10-workflow-overview/deliverables-and-artifacts.md

 </a>

 Within the zip file, there is the `.shp` file, and the other component files that are crucial for spatial accuracy, the `meta.txt` file, and the `license.png` screenshot of the boundary's license.

-## meta.txt subfields

-Within the `meta.txt` file, there are several subfields that describe the data.

-Boundary Representative of Year: Year that the data was created ISO-3166-1 (Alpha-3): ISO 3-letter country code Boundary Type: Administrative Division level
-Canonical Boundary Type Name: Official name of the boundary Source 1: Data Source #1
-Source 2: Data Source #1
-Release Type: gbOpen
-License: Type of license the data is shared under License Notes: Specifications on license usage
-License Source: Link to the licensing information
-Link to Source Data: Link to the source data information Other Notes: ...

 ## Common Errors
 There are usually errors regarding the component files that automatically generate with the shape file.
 In addition, within `meta.txt`, it is important to accurately display the boundary as the country itself calls it.